 With a solid enewsletter, your reach could be more impactful.
 In fact, a uniquely placed call to action to check out open houses you are holding during the holiday might draw a few people who are in town for the Fourth!

-Throw a barbeque or a fireworks viewing party
+Throw a barbecue or a fireworks viewing party

 Invite your leads and client list in advance.
 In the eNewsletter, ask them to RSVP by a few days before the open house (this will allow you to prepare the right amount of food and drinks), and let them know that, in addition to answering questions about the property, you will be serving special treats!